Dual Diagnosis Treatment Program in Mississippi

 Clinical Dual Diagnosis Treatment

 Co-occurring disorders, also referred to as dual diagnosis, is the terminology used when an individual struggles with both a substance use disorder and a mental health disorder at the same time.
-An average of 50% of individuals diagnosed with a substance use disorder will also be diagnosed with a mental health disorder, meaning that about half of our client population will be receiving treatment for co-occurring disorders during their time at Defining Wellness Centers.
+An average of 50% of individuals diagnosed with a substance use disorder will also be diagnosed with a mental health disorder, meaning that about half of our client population will be receiving treatment for co-occurring disorders during their time at Defining Wellness Centers™.

 50%

-Co-Occuring Disorders Treated by Professionals
+Co-Occurring Disorders Treated by Professionals

 Mental health and substance use disorders can develop over time and either one can contribute to the other.
 For example, an individual who struggles with a mental health diagnosis such as social anxiety or depression may turn to a substance like alcohol to numb their feelings.
 Over time, tolerance and then addiction to alcohol can develop.
 Conversely, one may abuse a substance like alcohol or opioids and in turn, develop depression or other mental health symptoms as a result of the substance’s impact on their brain and body.